 Drinks in Cisnădioara (black coffee + small bottle of orange juice + 0,5 l bottle of water at kiosk): 8 RON (1,70 €)

-Lunch in a touristy restaurant in Sibiu (2 pizzas, one beer, one fruit juice): 80 RON (17 €)
+Lunch in a touristy restaurant in the centre of Sibiu (2 pizzas, one beer, one fruit juice): 80 RON (17 €)

 Artisan ice cream in the centre of Brașov: 9 RON (1,90 €)